Kartessian/JSON-Sharp/README.md

 ### Extensions

-This class contain two simple extensions to parse Datatables into a json object array or a javascript array.
+This class contain three simple extensions to parse Datatables into a json object array or a javascript array.

 ```csharp